miziomon/awesome-wordpress/README.md

 ## Plugins

+* [Redirection](https://wordpress.org/plugins/redirection/) - Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.

+## Dev Plugins
+*Dev plugins.*

 * [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) - Efficient many-to-many connections between posts, pages, custom post types, users.
-* [Redirection](https://wordpress.org/plugins/redirection/) - Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.

-## Debug plugins
-*Debug plugins.*
+* [TGM Plugin Activation](tgmpluginactivation.com/) - TGM Plugin Activation is a PHP library that allows you to easily require or recommend plugins for your WordPress themes (and plugins).
+It allows your users to install and even automatically activate plugins in singular or bulk fashion using native WordPress classes, functions and interfaces.
+You can reference pre-packaged plugins, plugins from the WordPress Plugin Repository or even plugins hosted elsewhere on the internet.
 * [Debug Bar](http://wordpress.org/plugins/debug-bar/) - Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.
 * [Debug Bar Extender](http://wordpress.org/plugins/debug-bar-extender/) - Extends the debug-bar plugin with additional tabs to measure runtimes between checkpoints and lookup variable content.